jeremyhahn/go-trusted-platform/README.md

 ## Road Map

-This project aims to follow best practices and guidance issued by the TCG and NIST to provide everything necessary to provision, manage and run a trusted computing platform on Linux at scale, either on-prem or in the cloud:
+This project aims to be FIPS compliant and follow all best practices and guidance issued by the TCG and NIST to provide everything necessary to provision, manage, scale and secure a trusted service provider platform on-prem, in the cloud, or hybrid environment.

 #### TCG